- Statutory Information

 We use data and other forms of assessment to identify students who have additional needs.

-Parents are encouraged to speak to the Special Educational Needs Coordinator (SENCo) about any concerns they have.
+Parents are encouraged to speak to the Special Educational Needs and Disabilities Coordinator (SENDCo) about any concerns they have.

 2. How will early years setting / school / college staff support my child/young person?

 Having identified needs, we seek to match provision to need.
 Our school provision map shows the range of interventions in place in our school.
 We monitor the impact of interventions through regular meetings and tracking of student progress.
-Our SENCo leads on this, and this information is shared with the Head teacher and Heads of Departments All interventions we put in place are research informed and evidence based and are measured to monitor impact and attendance against expected rate of progress.
+Our SENDCo leads on this and this information is shared with the Principal and Curriculum Leaders.
+All interventions we put in place are research informed and evidence based and are measured to monitor impact and attendance against expected rate of progress.

 3. How will the curriculum be matched to my child’s/young person’s needs?